 Deakin’s Graduate Diploma of Virtual and Augmented Reality provides a comprehensive curriculum that targets the key areas of virtual reality (VR) and augmented reality (AR).
 Virtual Reality (VR) is an immersive digital environment that can replicate lifelike physical environments or portray a fictional artificial world, and makes the user feel they are immersed in that environment in real-life.
 Augmented reality (AR) is created by enhancing real life objects/environments with a digital overlay.

 Virtual reality (VR) and augmented reality (AR) are on track to be the next big computing environment due to the rapid uptake and development of the area.
-Virtual and augmented reality are integrated into a number of industries such as the healthcare, tourism advertising, entertainment, construction, gaming, education and space industries.
+Virtual and augmented realities are integrated into a number of industries such as the healthcare, tourism advertising, entertainment, construction, gaming, education and space industries.
 This course enables graduates, regardless of their prior background, to integrate VR and AR experiences into their current business roles, and advance their business to the forefront of this incredibly exciting and innovative field that is VR/AR.Read More

 To complete the Graduate Diploma of Virtual and Augmented Reality, students must attain 8 credit points.
 Most students choose to study 4 units per trimester, and usually undertake two trimesters each year.